Malcolm Glazer

 Malcolm Glazer (August 15, 1928 – May 28, 2014) was an American businessman and sports team owner.
 He was the president and chief executive officer of First Allied Corporation, a holding company for his varied business interests, and owned both Manchester United of the Premier League and the Tampa Bay Buccaneers of the National Football League.

 Early life

-Glazer was born in Rochester, New York, the fifth of seven children of immigrants, Abraham and Hannah Glazer.
+Born to a Jewish family in Rochester, New York, Glazer was the fifth of seven children of immigrants, Abraham and Hannah Glazer.
 He began working in his father's watch parts business at age 8.
 At 15, when his father died, he sold watches door to door to help support his family.
 Reuters quoted Glazer as saying his father's death "was probably the most tragic thing that ever happened in my life, but it was good in one way" because "it made me a man."
 He briefly attended Sampson College in Romulus, New York before committing himself full-time to jewelry and watch repair.
 A small man with a reddish beard, he was referred to in the news media as "the leprechaun".